 If your credit application was denied due to lack of credit, ask the lender or creditor if they'll consider using nontraditional credit items to help you qualify.
 Using nontraditional credit means the lender looks at other types of payments, such as proof of paying rent or utility bills on time.

-To learn more about managing credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
+To learn more about managing credit, use our suite of financial capability and homeownership education resources, CreditSmart® — also available in Spanish.
 From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.

 CreditSmart®: Financial Education on Your Terms

 Education has power, and it’s in your hands with the CreditSmart® suite of financial and homeownership education resources.
 Whether you’re renting a home, are on the path to homeownership or saving for the future, CreditSmart — also available in Spanish — has something for you.Learn more